 Model Arab League teams are encouraged to begin organizing a year to six months prior to the conference they wish to attend.
-Teams are generally led by a faculty adviser, and can accommodate any number of students from a given institution.
+Teams are generally led by a Faculty Advisor and can accommodate any number of students from a given institution.
 Some teams are organized primarily by student leaders.
 Teams obtain funding from a variety of sources, including student organization or travel funds, departmental funds, course fees, private support, fundraising, etc. Organizers should plan well enough in advance to comply with institutional budget processes.

-Any academic institution may register for one of the regional Model Arab League conferences at the appropriate level (high school or university).
+Any academic institution may register for one of the regional Model Arab League conferences at the appropriate level (high school or university, including students enrolled in programs up to the Master's level of study).
 Some conferences integrate both high schools and universities.
-The National University MAL is invitation only, so schools may request to be placed on a wait list due to the limited number of available country assignments.
+The National University MAL is invitation only, so schools may request to be placed on a waitlist due to the limited number of available country assignments.

-Sample Timeline for Your MAL Team 6 months-1 year prior - Plan your team's financials, apply for funding 4-6 months prior - Begin recruiting team members 2-4 months prior Register on NCUSAR MAL website, receive country assignment(s) Assign team members to councils (1-2/council) 1-3 months prior Research your country's policy positions Begin studying parliamentary procedure Book travel arrangements if necessary 1 month prior Hold mock debates to practice procedure Write position papers to solidify policy objectives Pay registration fees
+Sample Timeline for Your MAL Team 6 months-1 year price 6 months-1 year prior - Plan your team's financials, apply for funding 4-6 months prior - Begin recruiting team members 2-4 months prior Register on NCUSAR MAL website, receive country assignment(s) Assign team members to councils (1-2/council) 1-3 months prior Research your country's policy positionsBegin studying parliamentary procedureBook travel arrangements if necessary 1 month prior Hold mock debates to practice procedureWrite position papers to solidify policy objectivesPay registration fees